riscv-forks/electron/README.md

 Prebuilt toolchains are available in GitHub Releases.
 They can also be built from source by corresponding scripts, e.g.
 `//tools/rust/build_rust.py`.

+**Note**: To build the sysroot, please checkout chromium 121.0.6167.90 source code and apply the patch.
+The sysroot creator patch is not maintained in electron patches.

 Toolchain issues:

 - https://github.com/llvm/llvm-project/issues/79944